maierfelix/nvk/README.md

 #

 This is a [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)) API for node.js, which allows to interact from JavaScript/[TypeScript](#typescript) with the low-level interface of Vulkan.
-The API of this project strives to be as close as possible to Vulkan's C/C++ API.
+The API style of this project strives to be as close as possible to Vulkan's C/C++ API.
+Currently the latest supported Vulkan version is *1.1.92*, which includes support for e.g. NVIDIA's Ray Tracing extension `VK_NVX_raytracing`.
 #

   * [Preview](#preview)